 - Minutes – the official record of each meeting, are posted after approved by Council, which can take several weeks.

 The City is in the process of creating an archive of City Council minutes for dates prior to the adoption of its agenda management system.
 Until the archive is available, for meeting minutes prior to June 23, 2014, please contact the City Council secretary at 952-563-8782 or at councilsecretary@BloomingtonMN.gov.

 - Regular meetings are at 7 p.m. on the first and third Mondays of each month, in Bloomington Civic Plaza's Council Chambers.
 This schedule is adjusted to accommodate holidays.

 - Study meetings may be held at 6 p.m. on an off-week Monday (the second, third, or fourth Monday of the month).
 These meetings are in the Haeg Conference on the second floor of Civic Plaza.

 - The Council also holds joint meetings with other organizational groups, special meetings and meetings on property taxes.

 See the schedule in our agenda management system for more information about the scheule for each type of meeting.

-The Art of Creating Community: 2014 State of the City
+The Shape of Things to Come: 2015 State of the City